8 Ways to Soothe Heartburn During Pregnancy

 As your pregnancy progresses and your uterus grows it literally pushes your other organs – including your stomach — into the upper portion of your digestive cavity, making it harder for proper digestion to occur.

 So here are some tips that may help.

-2. Eat small meals.
 Keeping your stomach busy throughout the day is important – especially with small portions.
 Try not to eat late in the evening or worse yet, never lie down as soon as you’re done eating.
-When you lie down or do activities that require you to bend over after a meal, you open the flood gates, creating the potential for acid to buildup and backup.
+When you lie down or do activities that require you to bend over after a meal, you open the flood gates, creating the potential for acid to build up and back up.
 So be sure sit up or move around a bit after meals.

-7. Eat up!
-Foods that are high in fiber, non-greasy and low in lactose can help keep your digestive processes in check and minimize the effects of heartburn.
+Foods that are high in fiber, non-greasy, and low in lactose can help keep your digestive processes in check and minimize the effects of heartburn.